 Get some free video editing software

-You’ll need something to edit your videos.
-Don’t worry if you don’t have a couple hundred dollars lying around to spend on pro software.
-HitFilm Express is used by over 4 million content creators, totally free, easy to learn and has pretty much all the features you need to start editing your YouTube videos.
+You’ll need some video editing software.
+Don’t worry if you don’t have a couple of hundred dollars lying around to spend on studio-grade solutions.
+HitFilm Express is used by over 4 million content creators, totally free, easy to learn, and has pretty much all the features you need to start editing your YouTube videos.
 If you need some help getting started, there’s plenty of tutorials on the FXhome YouTube channel.